gustarus/sh-deploy/readme.md

 |**DEPLOY_HOST**|`example.ru`|Domain from the remote server|
 |**DEPLOY_PATH**|`/home/user/www/example.ru`|Path to project to sync with on the remote server.|

+## Warning
+*This script doesn't cleanup folder before deployment.*
+It means that if you change a name of a local file on the remote server you will get two files with the same name.
+Possible solution: deploy through git repo via `git pull` (for the future).

 ## Installation

 **1. Just download `deploy.sh` and `.env.example` to you project.**